 Greece is one of those countries where I think most people can find a meal to enjoy.
 I’m not gluten-free or vegan, so I can’t speak for them.
 But I am pescatarian/vegetarian and I think Greece had the best food variety.
 It was a mix of traditional dishes such as moussaka, meatballs, Greek salads, and gyros.
 Plus, my favorite and cheap street food, which were spinach pies!
 I ate at least one a day.

 Food Finds in Santorini: Mama’s House, which has a mix of American and non-American breakfast foods.
 Go to dinner at Naoussa!
 It’s traditional food with music too.
 I danced with other visitors and the waiters.
 Such a fun experience.

-That's it!
-Greece is a dream.
+And that’s it!
+I hope these Greece travel tips help you book your dream vacation.
 Book your flight and fall in love.
-I'm already thinking of new islands to visit!
+I’m already thinking of new islands to visit!
 Meteora anyone??